English at Christ Church

 Spelling, vocabulary, grammar and punctuation

 There are two statutory appendices in the New Curriculum on Spelling and on Vocabulary, Grammar and Punctuation.
 Spellings are taught weekly using Literary Leaves meaning spellings are meaningful and can be used in context during the current book sequence.
-These spellings are sent home in children’s spelling journal for them to learn and at the end of the week there is a weekly spelling test.
+These spellings are sent home in children’s spelling journal for them to learn.
+These are then reinforced in school.
 Grammar and punctuation is taught as part of the English lesson.
-Grammar and Punctuation is taught through shared and Guided Reading and writing sessions.
+Grammar and Punctuation is taught through writing and reading sessions.
 Teachers use the correct terminology expected for each Year group in classrooms and expect the children to use and understand it (bossy verbs / Imperative verbs’).